-How can you forgive yourself when the person you wronged won’t?
+How can you learn forgiveness for yourself when the person you wronged won’t?

 When I was 16, my best friend was a boy I’ll call Matthew.
 We met in summer school and bonded over comic books that he drew, bad poetry that I wrote, and a mutual love of music with depressing lyrics.
 Our friendship was intense but never romantic.
 We relied on each other completely, living from phone call to phone call and shoring each other up against the emotional dramas of late adolescence.
 Unfortunately, at some point along the way, my feelings for him began to be colored by jealousy and competition.